 i.e., for each $f\in\Ii^\infty_{\R^n}(L)$, we have $f|_{U_a}=\sum_{i=1}^\ell u_i\cdot p_i|_{U_a}$ for some $u_1,\ldots,u_\ell\in\mscr{C}^\infty(U_a)$ and $p_1,\dots,p_\ell$ generators of $\Ii_\Q(L)$. \end{definition}

-Evidently, by definition, the disjoint union of finitely many $\Q$-nice algebraic subsets of $\R^{n}$ is again a $\Q$-nice algebraic subset of $\R^{n}$.
-Moreover, by \cite[Corollary\,3.3]{GSa}, every disjoint union of $\Q$-nonsingular $\Q$-algebraic sets is $\Q$-nice and, by \cite[Lemma\,3.4]{GSa}, if $L\subset\R^{n}$ is a $\Q$-nice $\Q$-algebraic set then $L\times\{0\}\subset\R^{n}\times\R^k$ is $\Q$-nice for every $k\in\N$.
+Evidently, by definition, the disjoint union of finitely many $\Q$-stable algebraic subsets of $\R^{n}$ is again a $\Q$-stable algebraic subset of $\R^{n}$.
+Moreover, by \cite[Lemma\,3.3(iii)(iv)]{GSa}, every disjoint union of finitely many $\Q$-nonsingular $\Q$-algebraic sets is $\Q$-stable and, if $L\subset\R^{n}$ is a $\Q$-stable $\Q$-algebraic set then $L\times\{0\}\subset\R^{n}\times\R^k$ is $\Q$-stable for every $k\in\N$.
 Next Lemma \ref{lem:Q-nice-hyp} will be very useful in the setting of Theorem \ref{thm:Q_tico_tognoli}.